Successful participation trade fairs

 - the member lists of some relevant industry associations in your preferred market(s)

-Lastly, make sure you use your website and relevant social media channels for promoting your trade fair participation.
-You can present an appointment form on your website to invite buyers directly making appointments with you at the fair.
+Make sure you use your website and relevant social media channels for promoting your trade fair visit.
+You can have an appointment form on your website to allow buyers make appointments with you at the fair.

 6. Optimise your stand behaviour